Top 45+ Flutter Interview Questions And Answers

 You can define a ThemeData object and give it to the MaterialApp widget using the theme property to implement custom app themes in a Flutter application.
 With the help of this ThemeData object, you may alter the colors, fonts, and shapes that make up your program’s look.
 Furthermore, you may apply particular styles based on the Theme and access the active Theme within your widget tree by using the Theme widget.

-82. Describe the purpose of the ClipRRect widget in Flutter’s layout system.
+82. What is the purpose of the ClipRRect widget in Flutter’s layout system?

 Ans: